-ITC Midwest (ITC) is planning to build a new 345 kV (345,000 volt) electric transmission line that travels through eastern Marshall, Tama, Benton and southwestern Linn counties from ITC Midwest's planned Twinkle Substation on the east side of Marshalltown to the Morgan Valley Substation near Fairfax.
+ITC Midwest (ITC) is planning to upgrade an electric transmission line that travels through eastern Marshall, Tama, Benton and southwestern Linn counties from ITC Midwest's planned Twinkle Substation on the east side of Marshalltown to the Morgan Valley Substation near Fairfax.
+The proposal is to add a 345 kV line to an existing 161 kV line (two circuits on each structure, or "double circuited") for most of the route, and when construction is complete the current standalone 161 kV structures will be removed.

 In Marshall County, the line starts at the planned Twinkle Substation on the east side of Marshalltown and travels easterly into Tama County.
 The proposed line segment in Marshall County is about 5 miles long, with the entire project in the four counties approximately 61.5 miles in length.
-Part of this line will be built and double circuited (two circuits on each structure) with an existing 161 kV line, and when construction is complete the current standalone 161 kV line will be removed.